altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

 ```

-Update the hardware design with the following modifications:
+Update the Quartus design with the following modifications:

 * Change HPS parameters related to the FPGA to HPS interface
 * Changing the control interface of the Altera Cache Coherency Translator¹.